diogoteles08/diogoteles08/README.md

 ### Hello! 👋

 I’m currently working for Google on Google Open Source Security Team (GOSST), which was created as a response to the current scenario of [increasing attacks on supply chain projects][supply-chain-attacks].
 The team counts with experienced open-source contributors and works along with the Open Source Security Foundation ([OpenSSF][ossf]) to develop and spread solutions to make open softwares safer at scale.
+You can read more about Google initiatives on open source on [this blogpost][open-source-on-google].

 More specifically, I'm part of a sub-team responsible for our direct contact with the Open Source community.
 We work around [critical open source projects][critical-projects] to help increase security, in any aspect or concern that might be relevant.
 As a team, our goal is to: